CTrocks/rtems-build-scripts/README.md

 ./run.sh
 ```

+WARNING: The build will change GCC version on your system.
+I will provide a Dockerfile as soon as possible so that running the build won't require any changes in your system configuration!

 ## Changing build parameters

 Currently, the configuration of RTEMS Source Builder, which is used to build the toolchain, can only be set by editing script `config.sh` (folder `scripts`).
 By default, Ada language support is enabled.
 For further information on parameters of RTEMS Source Builder, check related [documentation](https://docs.rtems.org/branches/master/rsb/source-builder.html).